 Information technology (IT) equipment that is no longer needed by the university must be transferred to Surplus Property for proper disposal.
 Surplus Property is responsible for posting IT equipment available for donation.
 Donations are made to the following entities in this priority as required by Texas Government Code 2175.304 and as noted by The University of Texas System Board of Regents Rule 80201:

-Public school. school district, or an assistance organization designated by the school district
+Public school, school district, or an assistance organization designated by the school district

-School district, an open-enrollment charter school, or Texas Correctional Industries(department within Texas Department of Criminal Justice)
+School district, an open-enrollment charter school, or Texas Correctional Industries, department within the Texas Department of Criminal Justice

 Rural Hospital (see Texas Government Code Sec.
 487.301)